-Assurant Inc. (AIZ), the insurer adjusting rates for New York homeowners after regulators challenged its prices, has been cited by the U.S. for “unreasonable” health premium increases more times than any competitor.
+Assurant Inc. (AIZ:US), the insurer adjusting rates for New York homeowners after regulators challenged its prices, has been cited by the U.S. for “unreasonable” health premium increases more times than any competitor.

 Assurant is the only publicly traded health insurer cited by the agency this fiscal year.
 The health data may spur Congress to grant more power to force rescissions in premium increases or impose punishments for pricing deemed unreasonable.